 The Board operates as a court of record, very similar to a civil court.
 Its powers include the swearing in and examination of witnesses and the taking of evidence.
 Before a hearing, individuals, interest groups, companies and other organizations are given an opportunity to register as intervenors or interested parties and in this way actively participate in the process.

 Under the NEB Act, up to nine Board Members may be appointed by the Governor in Council.
 A Member is appointed initially for a seven-year term.
 Reappointment may be for seven years or less until the age of seventy.
-In addition, up to six temporary Board Members may also be appointed subject to terms and conditions set out by the Governor in Council.
+In addition, temporary Board Members may also be appointed subject to terms and conditions set out by the Governor in Council.
 Members typically have a wide range of government and energy industry experience.

 The Governor in Council designates the Chairman and Vice-Chairman of the Board from among the Members.
 The Chairman is the chief executive officer.